 Getting married in Israel can be an incredible experience but it is essential that you understand all guidelines so you don’t run into any issues.

-The Masorti or conservative movement comprises of around 50 congregations.
-In case you happen to belong to conservative sector or possess that conservative mindset, the Masorti movement has got you covered the right way.
+The Masorti or conservative movement is comprised of around 50 congregations.
+If you already belong to the conservative sector or relate to the conservative mindset, the Masorti movement has you covered.

 Every Orthodox Jewish marriage in Israel is performed with the help of an Orthodox Rabbi.
-If you happen to be a Jew but are marrying a non-Jew, then this form of wedding shall not be performed in the same manner.
-This is the same case for marriages performed within the same sex.
+If you happen to be a Jew but are marrying a non-Jew, then this form of wedding is not performed in the same manner.
+This is also the case for same-sex marriages.

-If you happen to be divorced, a certificate must be obtained from the Orthodox court that states your bachelorhood, before you can marry again.
-Once all of your documentations have been done, a copy of your marriage location and the name of the Rabbi performing the ceremony must be submitted.
+Also, if you happen to be divorced, a certificate must be obtained from the Orthodox court that states your bachelorhood, before you can get married again.
+Once all of your documents are in order, a copy of your marriage location and the name of the Rabbi performing the ceremony must be submitted.

-Although the state of Israel doesn’t recognize gay or lesbian marriages, a couple of the same sex origin is in turn seen as common state of the law spouses.
-There are a number of Rabbis or conservative authorities that are willing to work along your side to get you the identity and recognition you deserve.
-In case you don’t happen to find a Rabbi to take part in your ceremony, consider an individual that can give your wedding the meaning and importance it requires.
+Although the state of Israel doesn’t recognize gay or lesbian marriages, there are a number of Rabbis or conservative authorities that are willing to work with you.
+In case you don’t happen to find a Rabbi to take part in your ceremony, consider an individual that can give your wedding the meaning and significance it requires.

 ⦁ Above 18 years of age